navmenu

 Batteries for an Emergency Pack

-It's a shame Consumer apparently didn't bother assessing how good LSD batteries might actually be in an emergency pack.
-Some LSD batteries presently on sale are rated for 70% charge after 3 years.
-That is easily enough to provide a useable amount of runtime.
+It's a shame Consumer didn't bother assessing how good LSD batteries might actually be in an emergency pack.
+Some LSD batteries presently on sale are rated for 70% charge after 3 years – easily enough capacity to provide a useable amount of runtime.
+Consumer only looked at self discharge after 12 weeks.
+Consumer's claim they are not suitable is not based on their own testing and is an argument from silence.

-Also, of course, LSD batteries are fully rechargeable at any stage, and usable for any temporary task at any time without worrying about having to buy a new set of batteries to replace them with in the emergency pack.
-(This is a significant improvement in convenience.)
-Rechargeable batteries only have to be used a handful of times before they're more cost effective than alkalines - less than 3 times for the top brands of alkalines.
+Besides having a good shelf life, LSD batteries are of course fully rechargeable at any stage, and usable for any temporary task at any time without worrying about having to buy a new set of batteries to replace them with in the emergency pack.
+This is a significant improvement in convenience.
+Rechargeable batteries only have to be used a handful of times before they're more cost effective than alkalines – less than 3 times for the top brands of alkalines.

 LSD batteries are now a real option for emergency pack batteries.

-FWIW the next version of Eneloop was announced earlier this month - they will retain 90% charge after 1 year and 70% charge after 5 years, and claim 1800 (slow) recharges.
+FWIW the next (third) version of Eneloop was announced earlier this month (October 2011).
+They will retain 90% charge after 1 year and 70% charge after 5 years, and claim 1800 (slow) recharges.
 Initially they'll be sold only in Japan, starting on 14 November 2011.

 Other Problems With the Test